Hernandez1931/ProjectSynergy/README.md

 Responsible for the soundtrack and ensuring that the themes remain loopable.
 Worked on making the music catchy and sounding very good.

 Tim Rodriguez:
-Responsible for sprite work.
+Responsible for most sprite work.
 Used AI sprites.

+Adam Ornelas:
-Adam Ornelas: Gave the original concept for the game's theming.
+Responsible for pitching the original concept for the game's theming/story.

 ## NOTE: DO A PR WITHIN A BRANCH BEFORE COMMITING TO MAIN.